shivam6862/Map-My-Food/README.md

    ```sh
    MONGODB_URL= "your mongodb url"
    ```
-8. Make the database in your mongodb server named as `Map-My-Food` and make the following collection
+8. Make the database in your mongodb server named as `Map-My-Food` and make the following collection and set the data from `./Database/file`
    ```sh
    PaymentOffers
    orders